tjwtech/tor-middle-box-hostapd-setup-notes/README.txt

 Set IP address for wlan0: (This change is only temporary, consider using somthing like netplan to apply on startup) ip addr add 192.168.1.1/24 dev wlan0

+dnsmasq, hostapd and tor will only run if wlan0 has an ip address assigned.
+Follow instructions here to start services after interfaces have been configured: https://unix.stackexchange.com/questions/126009/cause-a-script-to-execute-after-networking-has-started/126146#126146

 dnsmasq:
 port=0                                    # Disable dns server (All dns lookups are handeled by tor) interface=wlan0                           # hostapd AP interface